ArdaAgacdelen/lx-braitenberg/README.md

     $ dts code workbench -R ROBOTNAME [-m]

 where ROBOTNAME can be either a real or virtual robot, but if it is a virtual robot, you should include the `-m` option to indicate that you want to test it in the Duckiematrix.

+## Credits and more

+The bulk of the material for this was built by [Andrea Censi](https://censi.science/).
+Visit the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.